 Later, in the list of things to do in Interlaken, you’ll find how simple it is to visit other tourist attractions in the Jungfrau region from Interlaken.

 By the way, Zurich is the city with an international airport, closest to Interlaken.
 It has Europe’s best airport that accommodates flights almost from all corners of the world.
-From Zurich, you can reach Interlaken using a 2-hour train ride with a transfer to Bern.
+From Zurich (discover: 15 reasons to visit), you can reach Interlaken using a 2-hour train ride with a transfer to Bern (see: 22 things to do).

 - A brief introduction to each attraction in Interlaken and Jungfrau region